byt3m/Valheim-Character-Editor/README.md

 Always use at your own risk.
 I am not responsible for the lost of any information from your character or any other harm to your copy of Valheim.

+Related to the skin colors, please note that the default in-game skin tone is limited to a gray scale from 0% to ~70% black.
+Take this in mind when applying a new color so you can get the desired tone.

 # Usage
   1. If Valheim is running, close it.
   2. Open ValheimCharacterEditor.